dancochran/snowflakes/readme.md

 was a simple one, the one that presented the most challenge was GNU C and X11 running on a very early distribution (Slackware iirc) of Linux.

-Overall I've found this exercise to be a very useful kata as it tends to exercise most basic language features and has a graphic element which makes it applicable as well to learning new graphic APIs.
+Overall I've found this exercise to be very useful (and it looks good too) as it tends to exercise most basic language features and has a graphic element which also makes it applicable to learning new graphic APIs.
 I hope you enjoy it as much as I have.

 Regards,